|BOARD OF TRUSTEES|

-(a) Scholarships shall be awarded only to a student eligible for resident tuition, as defined in section 135A.043, who is enrolled in any of the following programs of study or certification: (1) advanced manufacturing; (2) agriculture; (3) health care services; or (4) information technology; (5) early childhood; (6) transportation; (7) construction; (8) education; (9) public safety; or (10) a program of study under paragraph (b).
+(a) Scholarships shall be awarded only to a student eligible for resident tuition, as defined in section 135A.043, who is enrolled in any of the following programs of study or certification: (1) advanced manufacturing; (2) agriculture; (3) health care services; (4) information technology; (5) early childhood; (6) transportation; (7) construction; (8) education; (9) public safety; or (10) a program of study under paragraph (b).

-(c) The student must be enrolled for at least nine credits at a two-year college in the Minnesota State Colleges and Universities system to be eligible for first- and second-year scholarships.
+(c) The student must be enrolled for at least nine credits in a two-year college in the Minnesota State Colleges and Universities system to be eligible for first- and second-year scholarships.

-A student who has received a scholarship may apply again but total lifetime awards are not to exceed $5,000 per student.
+A student who has received a scholarship may apply again but total lifetime awards are not to exceed $7,500 per student.
 Students may only be awarded a second scholarship upon completion of two academic terms.
 Students may be awarded a third scholarship if the student transfers to a corresponding program at a Minnesota state university.

 (a) The board shall establish an application process and other guidelines for implementing this program.